Applicants to the 2014 admissions cycle:

-Please continue to check the Admissions Portal for the most up-to-date information concerning your application.
+Please check the OHSU MD Program Admissions Portal for the most up-to-date information concerning your application.
+Thank you for your patience.

 The School of Medicine's Mackenzie Hall.